Gouvernathor/renpy-TranslationTools/README.md

 Warning : to minimize risks of bugs, files with no orphan nodes are skipped, and their translate blocks are not ordered.
 If you want to sort every file, remove the `if not has_orphans:` `continue` block in the function.

-To use, simply drag the _ren.py file in your game's `game/` folder, then open the console with Shift+O (the letter) and call `translation_tools.sort_translates()`.
+To use, simply drag the \_ren.py file in your game's `game/` folder, then open the console with Shift+O (the letter) and call `translation_tools.sort_translates()`.
 You can optionally pass a language or list of languages as parameter.

+The tool leaves by default a copy of the untouched file, renamed as .bkp.
+To disable this, pass `leave_backup=False` to the function.

 ## add_languages